Aditya0545/StudyMate/README.md

+# ⚠️ WARNING: This code is protected by copyright.

+No permission is granted to use, copy, fork, modify, or distribute this code for any purpose without written permission from the author.
+Unauthorized use may result in legal action.

 # StudyMate

 StudyMate is a comprehensive study resource management application built with Next.js, MongoDB, and Tailwind CSS.
 It allows users to organize study materials, add different types of resources, and manage a collection of study content.